 - Use of Version Control: Storing test scripts and related artifacts in a version control system to track changes and enable collaboration.

 - Monitor and Analyze Test Results: Regular monitoring and analyzing test results to identify trends, patterns, and areas for improvement.

 Implement Multi-Platform Testing

-With the rushed transition of students entering online education, not all students have access to the same type of device in order to complete their education.
-While some students can continue their eLearning courses on a computer, many students must rely on a tablet or smartphone to complete their classes.
-If the educational software application cannot support all devices effectively, it is not delivering an effective online experience for all users.
+In this digital world, several types of devices or platforms are being used by several students as needed.
+Therefore, it is tough to say that all students can access the same type of device to complete their education.
+Some students might continue their eLearning courses on a computer, but many students must rely on a tablet or smartphone to complete their classes.
+If the eLearning application cannot support all devices effectively, it is not delivering an effective online experience for all users.

 It’s more important than ever for eLearning QA testers to incorporate multi-platform testing.
 In multi-platform testing, testing teams verify that the online learning software operates correctly across all systems and screen resolutions by undergoing the following activities across all devices and browsers:

 - Graphics and Simulation